clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	com_ptr<ID2D1PathGeometry> path;
 ```

-then we'll create the path geometry using the factory and, for the path created above, create a Geometry Sink used to add points to the path
+then we'll create the path geometry using the factory and, for the path created above, create a geometry sink used to add points to the path:

 ```c++
 	check_hresult(d2dFactory->CreatePathGeometry(path.put()));